EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

  //  - The Client and RS delete their OSCORE Security Context and
  //    purge the EDHOC session used to derive it (unless the same
  //    session is also used for other reasons).
- //  - The RS retains AUTH_CRED_C as still valid,
+ //  - RS retains AUTH_CRED_C as still valid,
- //    and the AS knows about it.
+ //    and AS knows about it.
  //  - The Client retains AUTH_CRED_RS as still valid,
- //    and the AS knows about it.
+ //    and AS knows about it.

     |                                  |                              |
     |                                  |                              |